 It was as if I’d never been there.

 Gradually, I found myself becoming irritated by LinkedIn messages asking me to celebrate colleagues’ anniversaries (they worked, don’t we all, so what?), announcements of friends’ successes (they succeeded, don’t we all, so what?) or newsletters thanking people for trivial help (they helped, don’t we all, so what?) — and on the rare occasions when I thought about it, I figured perhaps I was turning into a grumpy old trout, or maybe just tired?
 (I got grumpy and tired, don’t we all, so what?)

 Then today I sat in my car and had a happy moment.
 An unvalidated, unwitnessed, non-specific nice moment: my elder children were together with friends, I was about to pick up my youngest, and we were all going on holiday with my parents.
 The sky was bright, I was full of latte, and for the first time in years, I didn’t need an operation (touch wood, all being well, fingers crossed, etc) and so, in theory, I could… enjoy the moment?

 It reminded me of being in my twenties; of a time when I celebrated the little joys in life: moments when things are OK.
 Not perfect, but NICE.
 Not groundbreaking, just good times in an otherwise tiring weekly gallop.

 I saw a tweet this week, by someone who was hesitating to share their writing success, for fear perhaps of boasting or being anything less than completely modest, and I wanted to shout,

-Don’t be like me – don’t go through years of effort but miss the bucket of champagne that should go with 20 years of hard work, the meal to conclude the successful project, or shared tea, cake and laughs as a team relives the bumps and hurdles of a rescued challenge.
+Don’t be like me – putting in years of effort but missing the bucket of champagne that should go with 20 years of hard work, the meal to conclude the successful project, or shared tea, cake and laughs as a team relives the bumps and hurdles of a rescued volunteer challenge.

 Too much modesty is boring